 Behavioral Services

 This page provides information on the delivery of behavioral services through the Developmental Disability waivers in the Commonwealth of Virginia.
-The THERAPEUTIC BEHAVIORAL CONSULTATION SEARCH ENGINE may help you locate providers of this service, and professional resources and training videos are included for behaviorists and those that want to learn more about behavioral science.
+The THERAPEUTIC BEHAVIORAL CONSULTATION SEARCH ENGINE may help you locate providers of this service.
+Professional resources and training videos are included for behaviorists and those that want to learn more about behavioral science.
 Additionally, content and resources related to quality reviews of behavioral programming are provided.

-Therapeutic consultation is a service available through the FIS and CL waivers encompassing an array of therapy modalities (i.e. speech/language, occupational therapy, behavioral consultation) that may assist in helping implement a person’s individual support plan.
+Therapeutic consultation is a service available through the FIS and CL waivers.
+It includes an array of therapies, such as speech/language, occupational therapy, and behavioral consultation.
+Such services may assist in helping implement a person’s individual support plan.
 In addition to the waiver regulations, the provider manual may be a useful resource for readers (select Developmental Disabilities Waivers).

 Use the THERAPEUTIC BEHAVIORAL CONSULTATION SEARCH ENGINE to locate behaviorists that deliver this service.